 IHS Guidance on counseling

-The IHS supports CDC recommendations.
+The IHS supports CDC and NIH recommendations.
 Unless it is state law, no special qualifications are now required for pre and post test counseling.
 However, experience at some Service Units suggests:

 - Nurses or other health care workers have latitude to decide how much counseling time is needed for each patient